-The measure $\lambda^{K(t)}_{Y\vert X}$ also has the same attractively simple and meaningful interpretation as the PRE measure: it shows the proportional reduction in prediction error probability afforded by specifying the explanatory variable $X$.
+The measure $\lambda^{K(t)}_{Y\vert X}$ also has the same simple and meaningful interpretation as a PRE measure: it shows the proportional reduction in prediction error probability afforded by specifying the explanatory variable $X$.
 Moreover, since

 holds by Jensen's inequality, $\lambda^{K(t)}_{Y\vert X} \geq \lambda^{(t)}_{Y\vert X}$ always follows for any $t$.